Florida Golf Cart Laws (Rules for Safe Driving)

 FAQs

-What do I need to drive a golf cart in Florida?
+Is insurance required to operate a golf cart on public roads in Florida?